alebedev/hedvig-assignment/README.md

 What could've been used

+- axios for requests.
+Higher-level and more ergonomic than fetch
 - Remix / Next.js for complete SSR + client side solution
 - recoil for state - less boilerplate and better performance than redux, but less mature right now
 - CSS modules for styles - prevents name clashes in CSS